GilesStrong/SuperTML_HiggsML_Test/README.md

 # SuperTML for HiggsML

-Attempting to reproduce the results of [SuperTML - Sun et al., 2019](https://arxiv.org/abs/1903.06246) for the [Higgs ML Kaggle Challenge](https://www.kaggle.com/c/higgs-boson)
+Attempting to reproduce the results of [SuperTML - Sun et al., 2019](https://arxiv.org/abs/1903.06246) for the [Higgs ML Kaggle Challenge](https://www.kaggle.com/c/higgs-boson) using data from [CERN OpenData](http://opendata.cern.ch/record/328).

+This progress presentation was presented at the 3rd CMS Macine Learning workshop at CERN on 19/06/19.

 ## Process